-The Neuromuscular Disease Division at Upstate specializes in the diagnosis and treatment of disorders of the nerves and muscles.
-These include peripheral neuropathy, nerve compression, brachial plexus disorders, muscular dystrophy, myasthenia gravis, Lou Gehrig's disease (ALS) and others.
+The Neuromuscular Division specializes in the diagnosis and treatment of disorders of the nerves and muscles.
+We provide comprehensive assessment of patients with neuropathy, myopathy (inherited and inflammatory), myasthenia gravis, muscular dystrophy, and autonomic disorders.

 Symptoms that suggest neuromuscular disease include:

-Neuromuscular specialists also have advanced training in how to perform electromyograms (EMG) an important technique to diagnose nerve and muscle diseases.
-This test records the electrical activities in the affected nerve and muscle, provides valuable information about the condition and guides treatment.
+Neuromuscular specialists have advanced training to perform electromyograms (EMG).
+This test is an important measure used to diagnose nerve and muscle diseases.
+This test records the electrical activities in the affected nerve and muscle which provides valuable information about the condition to guide treatment.

 A Neuromuscular evaluation begins with a thorough consultation in our clinic.
-This includes careful review of outside study results, a detailed history and physical examination.
-Usually blood tests and EMG are required as well.
-Most neuromuscular specialists do their own EMGs as the quality of the results depend heavily on the skill and experience of the team performing it.
+This includes review of outside study results, a detailed medical history and physical examination.
+Upon completion of the exam, blood tests and an EMG may be requested.

 In certain cases, a biopsy may be requested to obtain more information.
 The Neuromuscular Clinic at Upstate Bone & Joint Center offers needle muscle biopsy service for diagnosis of myopathy.
 We collaborate with colleagues in the Pathology Department for interpretation of muscle and nerve biopsies.

 Upstate Medical University Neuromuscular physicians collaborate with the Muscular Dystrophy Association.
 The MDA Care Center utilizes a multidisciplinary team approach.
 Patients receive comprehensive care from a variety of knowledgeable health care specialists during their visit.
 A MDA Family Care Specialist is present on clinic days to answer questions, coordinate MDA referrals or assist with community resource referrals.